 Schon's incredible passion for both animal health and great design has combined to changed veterinary medical treatmwnt for issues.
-Her leadership in the field of coverage solutions has resulted in her regular collaboration with veterinary health leaders at presigious universities, specialty and general practices throughout the world, solving some of the most challenging cases and push the boundries of what is possible.
+Her leadership in the field of bandaging and coverage solutions has resulted in her regular collaboration with veterinary health leaders at presigious universities, specialty and general practices throughout the world, solving some of the most challenging cases and push the boundries of what is possible.

 A NEW PRODUCT DESIGN IS U.S. PATENT PENDING!!!